Email: Attachment size limitation

 Email messages may have one or more attachments, which are additional files that are appended to the email.
 Typical attachments include Microsoft Word documents, PDF documents, and scanned images of paper documents.
 In principle, there is no technical restriction on the size or number of attachments.
 However, in practice, email clients, servers, and Internet service providers implement various limitations on the size of files, or complete email – typically to 25MB or less.
 Furthermore, due to technical reasons, attachment sizes as seen by these transport systems can differ from what the user sees, which can be confusing to senders when trying to assess whether they can safely send a file by email.
 Where larger files need to be shared, various file hosting services are available and commonly used.

-Information overload
+Overload

-The ubiquity of email for knowledge workers and "white collar" employees has led to concerns that recipients face an "information overload" in dealing with increasing volumes of email.
+The ubiquity of email for knowledge workers and white collar workers has led to concerns that recipients face an email overload, a kind of information overload in dealing with increasing volumes of email.
 With the growth in mobile devices, by default employees may also receive work-related emails outside of their working day.
-This can lead to increased stress and decreased satisfaction with work.
+This can lead to increased stress and decreased satisfaction with work and a call to right to disconnect.
 Some observers even argue it could have a significant negative economic effect, as efforts to read the many emails could reduce productivity.